fommil/fpmortals/manuscript/wip.md

 ### Breaking the Law

-We can take a far more daring approach to parallelism: opt-out of the law that `.apply2` must be sequential for `Monad`.
-This is highly controversial, but works great for the vast majority of real world applications.
+We can take a more daring approach to parallelism: opt-out of the law that `.apply2` must be sequential for `Monad`.
+This is highly controversial, but works well for the vast majority of real world applications.
+You must first audit your codebase and dependencies to ensure that nothing is making use of the `.ap` or `.apply2` derived combinator implied law.

 We need to wrap `IO`